macmillancontentscience/morphemepiece.data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of morphemepiece.data is to provide stable, versioned data for use in the [{morphemepiece}](https://github.com/macmillancontentscience/morphemepiece) tokenizer package.
+The goal of morphemepiece.data is to provide stable, versioned English morpheme data.
+This data can be used to tokenize words into morpheme pieces, such as is implemented in the [{morphemepiece}](https://github.com/macmillancontentscience/morphemepiece) tokenizer package.